Yoga Therapy Blog

-Most healthy people tolerate these changes.
-However, people with damaged or weakened hearts, high or low blood pressure, people suffering from anaemia or older people and babies, whose bodies don’t respond as readily to stress, have a much harder time and may succumb to heatstroke, which can be potentially fatal.
+Most healthy people “tolerate” these changes.
+However, people with damaged or weakened hearts, high or low blood pressure, people suffering from anaemia, menopause, older adults and babies, whose bodies don’t respond as readily to stress, have a much harder time and may succumb to heatstroke, which can be potentially fatal.

 Medications such as beta-blockers, sleeping pills or some anti-anxiety medication which slow down the heart, interfere with heat regulation by limiting the heart’s ability to circulate blood fast enough for effective heat exchange.
 Diuretics and laxatives make dehydration worse, by increasing fluid output.
 Some antidepressants and antihistamines can block sweating.

 The combination of increased blood flow to the skin and dehydration may drop blood pressure enough to cause dizziness or falls, which can present a real health risk not only for the more vulnerable population but also for those who are involved in outdoor sport and work activities.